jeffclough/jeffclough/README.md

 - Small Programming Projects: I'd enumerate them, but ... you're already looking at [my stuff on GitHub](https://github.com/jeffclough?tab=repositories).
 - Electronics (yes, again): No more 7400 series digital logic, building flip flops from discrete gates, or any of that stuff.
 Now we have microcontrollers, which are actually a lot like that TRS-80 I cut my teeth on.
 There's no operating system, so the whole computer is focused entirely on what I tell it (for better or worse).
 And debugging is very primitive.
 It's great.
 With the advent of IoT, I can merge electronics back into my programming.
 [Two great tastes that taste great together!](https://www.youtube.com/watch?v=DJLDF6qZUX0)
 - Photography: This is _mostly_ a hobby, but I do occasionally get paid for stuff.
 It's a lot of fun.
 Mostly travel, landscape, and wildlife, but I also really enjoy portrait and event work.
 You can see [some of my portrait and livestyle stuff](https://www.jeffclough.photo) if you'd like, but I don't really keep it up to date very well. \<sigh\> ... the cobbler's children ...

+## Epilog
+Quoth King Soloman at the end of the Book of Ecclesiastes:

+> **13** The end of the matter; all has been heard.
+Fear God and keep his commandments, for this is the whole duty of man. **14** For God will bring every deed into judgment, with every secret thing, whether good or evil.

 <!--
 **jeffclough/jeffclough** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.